What does ikigai mean to the average Japanese?

 Meiko Kamiya’s Ikigai ni Tsuite

-Nick and Makoto also discussed Meiko Kamiya’s book, Ikigai ni Tsuite.
-Their discussion focused on freedom, which according to Meiko’s book, is one of the important elements of Ikigai.
+Mieko Kamiya’s book, Ikigai ni Tsuite, talked about freedom as one of the important elements of Ikigai.
 Freedom comes with risks, danger, and responsibility.
 Many people choose not to have freedom because it’s difficult.
-Sometimes we make difficult choices for the freedom of others, and others would see that as a sacrifice of personal freedom, but according to Meiko, it is actually a choice or expression of freedom.
+Sometimes we make difficult choices for the freedom of others, and others would see that as a sacrifice of personal freedom, but according to Mieko, it is actually a choice or expression of freedom.

-Makotos’ Ikigai is her family, the feeling of love, and her passion for pottery.
-Makoto considers her children and husband as her Ikigai.
-Having them in her life gives her a sense of purpose and happiness.
-As for her love of pottery, it makes her feel alive when she decorates porcelain.
+Makotos’ ikigai is her family, having them in her life gives her a sense of purpose and happiness.
+Moreover, her passion for pottery gives her ikigai, it makes her feel alive when she decorates porcelain.